 NSA Samuel Wharry Memorial Award for the Next Generation

 The very first NSA Samuel Wharry Memorial Award for the Next Generation took the form of two £2,750 travel bursaries funded by NSA and the Company of Merchants of the Staple of England to support young people (under the age of 35) in a study trip and written report in 2019/20 to explore the application of science in sheep production.
 Having been postponed due to Covid-19.
-NSA and the Staple hope to open applications for the next travel bursary award in late summer 2021.
+NSA and the Staple hope to open applications for the next travel bursary award early in 2022.

 Travel bursary recipients share findings from insightful trips.

 NSA is excited to finally be able to share the interesting reports written by the first two recipients of the NSA Samuel Wharry Memorial Award for the Next Generation, Marie Prebble and Charlie Beaty.

 Having applied for the bursary of £2,750 each, awarded by NSA alongside the Company of Merchants of the Staple of England, Marie and Charlie were chosen from a very high standard of candidate back in spring 2019 and then able to start planning their trips.

 Marie, a well know shearing enthusiast, farming 550 Romney ewes in Kent chose to investigate ‘Practical considerations for shearing in the United Kingdom’ combining trips to France, Norway and Iceland as well as many UK farms to gain insights into shearing practices and the related animal welfare.